Tenthmatrix/MatrixCX/README.md

 What is MatrixCX?

 MatrixCX is a “Matrix“ of cloud based business software applications and modules for better customer experience (CX).
-It follows the SAAS model for simplicity, extensibility and portability.
+It follows the SAAS model for simplicity, extensibility and portability and the modules are developed in the pure microservices model to simplify development, maintainance and use of the MatrixCX apps.
 In commerce, customer experience (CX) is the product of an interaction between an organization and a customer over the duration of their relationship.

 Why did MatrixCX was created?